Teamwork and Group Dynamics

 While reading W.R Bion’s book “Experiences in Groups,” first published in 1961, I was pleased to see that Bion’s findings and those of many modern team building, team development, or teaming researchers still hold.

 Bion shares the following qualities of a good team:

 - A Common Purpose

-- Common Recognition by members of the group of the boundaries of the group and their position and function in relation to those of larger units or groups.
+- Common Recognition by members of the group of the group’s boundaries and their position and function concerning larger units or groups.

-- Each individual member is valued for their contribution to the group and has free movement within it, this freedom of motion being limited only by the generally accepted conditions devised and imposed by the group.
+- Each individual member is valued for their contribution to the group and has free movement within it.
+This freedom of motion is limited only by the generally accepted conditions devised and imposed by the group.

-We know what makes effective and creative teams, plus as mentioned above the basics are researched and shared.
-For teams to work multiple people within the team ought to have knowledge in team dynamics and teaming.
+We know what makes effective and creative teams.
+Plus, as mentioned above, the basics are researched and shared.
+For teams to work, multiple people within the team ought to know team dynamics and teaming.